Mississippi Symphony Education

 Show me, and I may remember.

 Involve me, and I will understand. -Confucius (450 B.C.)

 MSO EDUCATION PARTNERSHIPS AT A GLANCE

 MSO partners with a number of schools systems and private schools to bring the life-changing gift of live symphonic music to over 22,000 students annually.
 In addition, we offer a variety of other programs.
 Your support of these partnerships and programs is invited and important.

 MSO’s education initiatives are made possible, in part, by a generous gift from Blue Cross & Blue Shield of Mississippi.

 Jackson Public Schools: MSO’s staff of 7 teachers bring string instruction to 800 students across the system.
 In addition, the orchestra performs 10 full orchestra concerts reaching all elementary students (8 in middle schools for lower elementary and 2 in Thalia Mara Hall for upper elementary).
 Our Woodwind Quintet, Brass Quintet and String Quartet perform over 80 programs called Informances for upper elementary students annually, reaching all elementary schools.

 Clinton Public Schools: MSO teaches 100 string students annually in the system.

-Canton Public Schools: all elementary students at Canton School of Arts & Sciences and Canton Elementary use a music curriculum designed by Carnegie Hall, called Link Up, which culminates in a full orchestra concert with student interaction and participation.
+Canton Public Schools: all elementary students in the district use a music curriculum designed by Carnegie Hall, called Link Up, which culminates in a full orchestra concert with student interaction and participation.
 This program receives support from the Mississippi Arts Commission.